Countess-of-Chester-Hospital-NHS-FT/Project-Template-R/README.md

 If not already described.

 ### Contributing
 Contributions and identification of issues are welcomed.
+Please raise any security concerns as an issue.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/Feature`)